Interplay of Kelvin-Helmholtz and superradiant instabilities of an array of quantized vortices in a two-dimensional Bose--Einstein condensate: Bloch functions for the Bogoliubov problem

-A quick picture of the instability regimes can be obtained by looking at Figure \ref{fig:instab-max-flows} in which we show, for three different $L_y$, the maximum instability rate for different values of $v$ and the corresponding Bloch momentum.
-Besides the two regimes already observed from the GPE calculation, a third behaviour is visible at small velocities $\Delta v\lesssim 0.8c_s$, for which the maximum instability rate occurs for Bloch momenta at the edge of the Brillouin zone and does not strongly depend on the relative velocity.
-For intermediate velocities instead the maximum instability occurs for $K=0$, increases linearly with the velocity and is independent on the system size; this is the KHI regime.
-For higher velocities $\Delta v>2c_s$ the maximum instability rate occurs for finite values of $K$ (increasing with $v$), approaches a constant for increasing velocities and strongly depends on the system size; this is the SRI regime.
-The fact that the transition from KHI to SRI does not occur abruptly at $\Delta v=2c_s$ is because of the finite vertical size of the system that results in a spacing between the available phononic modes in the two regions.
-One can see from the upper panel of Figure \ref{fig:instab-max-flows} that the width of the transition region is smaller for larger systems, so that one can expect the transition to occur exactly at $\Delta v=2c_s$ in an infinite system, in which a continuum of phononic modes is available.
+A quick picture of the instability regimes can be obtained by looking at Figure \ref{fig:instab-max-flows} in which we show, for three different values of $L_y$, the maximum instability rate for different values of $v$ and the corresponding Bloch wavenumber.
+For intermediate velocities the maximum instability occurs for $K=0$, increases linearly with the velocity and is independent on the system size; this is the KHI regime.
+For higher velocities $\Delta v>2c_s$ the maximum instability rate occurs for finite values of $K$ (increasing with $\Delta v$), approaches a constant for increasing velocities and strongly depends on the system size; this is the SRI regime.
+The fact that the transition from KHI to SRI does not occur abruptly at $\Delta v=2c_s$ is due to the finite transverse size of the system that results in discrete phononic modes in the two regions, so that higher $\Delta v$ are needed to have negative energy phononic waves.
+In the left panel of Figure \ref{fig:instab-max-flows} one can see that the width of the transition region is smaller for larger systems, so that one can expect the transition to occur exactly at $\Delta v=2c_s$ in an infinite system, in which a continuum of phononic modes is available.

+Besides these two regimes already observed from the GPE calculations, a third behaviour is visible at small velocities $\Delta v\lesssim 0.8c_s$, for which the maximum instability rate occurs for Bloch wavenumbers at the edge of the Brillouin zone and does not strongly depend on the relative velocity.

 In the next Section we consider in detail each of these regimes.